 - Gradually increase the length of the tunnel.
 Do not go from one extreme to the other!
 Instead, gently grow the tunnel until you reach a point where your dog can go in one end and meet you at the other on their own.

 If you’ve read up on how to make a dog agility tunnel but want to try your pup out on a full obstacle course, you should start looking for local dog agility trials.
-Finding a dog agility club in the UK is actually fairly simple – all you need to do is head to the Kennel Club website, or AgilityNet, to find the nearest to you.
+Finding a dog agility club in the UK is pretty simple – you need to head to the Kennel Club website, or AgilityNet, to find the nearest to you.

-First of all, check the entry requirements of the club and make sure that your dog meets them.
-Most clubs will accept any dog over one year old, but some may ask for your pup to be a little older.
+First of all, check the club’s entry requirements and ensure that your dog meets them.
+Most will accept any dog over one year old, but some may ask for your pup to be a little older.

-Look at the dog agility training equipment when you arrive and make sure they are all up to standard.
+Look at the dog agility training equipment when you arrive and ensure they are all up to standard.
 Are they clean?
 Are they steady?
-Make sure that there are no splintered or degrading areas that could hurt your pup on the course.
+Make sure that no splintered or critical areas could hurt your pup on the course.

-Now you know a bit more about how to make a dog agility tunnel, it’s time to put your creative skills to the test.
+Now you know a bit more about how to creat a dog tunnel, it’s time to put your creative skills to the test.

 Tunnels are some of the most common staples of agility trials and dog obstacle courses.
 However, you must always make sure you consider your dog’s size and dog’s height level before you start.
-Some people also ask us how much exercise does my dog need which is also an important factor to consider.
-After all, it really is a full-body workout for both you and your pet!
+After all, it is a full-body workout for both you and your pet!